 A good manager doesn’t make any big moves without first taking a scouting trip, and so after initial conversations with Chick-fil-A representatives, he was off for a week to work side-by-side with a local restaurant owner outside of Orlando.
 His hands-on experience in the restaurant only cemented his desire to move forward.
 By September 2007, Rabenecker was running his first Chick-fil-A restaurant at the Mall at Wellington Green, a location he still operates.

 It wasn’t all smooth sailing in the beginning.
 On his first day, he discovered a significant discrepancy at the end of the night while counting the money.
 He frantically called another Chick-fil-A owner, who gently reminded him to empty the registers before doing his count again.
 He laughs when he tells the story now, years later.

 These days, the GM-turned-restaurateur is busy coaching his team, feeding his fans, and serving his community.
 And while his ballpark may be different, the same old thrill is reignited.
 One of his favorite things?
 Hosting the annual High School Challenge, a friendly competition he holds at his restaurants to raise thousands of dollars for the local schools in the West Palm Beach area.

-On November 10th, Rob Rabenecker will be inducted into the Florida State League Baseball Hall of Fame, which commemorates players, managers, umpires and owners for their outstanding contributions made within the minor league and greater baseball industry.
-It’s an honor the former GM accepts with gratitude and humility.
+On November 10, 2015 Rob Rabenecker was inducted into the Florida State League Baseball Hall of Fame, which commemorates players, managers, umpires and owners for their outstanding contributions made within the minor league and greater baseball industry.
+It’s an honor the former GM accepted with gratitude and humility.
 Asked if he ever gets nostalgic as he watches come-from-behind wins and gut-wrenching losses under the bright lights of post-season baseball, Mr. Rabenecker laughs and recalls pulling that tarp over the field every night.
 He made his decision, he accepted the trade, and he’s on a winning team.